return5/sluavim/README.md

 - loosen coupling between a few of the classes
 - enable colors for basic syntax highlighting
 - enable reading syntax highlight files
-- add jumping to a specific line based on line number.
-- heavily refactor and clean up seach and replace code. way messier and nasty than i feel okay with.
+- heavily refactor and clean up search and replace code. way messier and nasty than i feel okay with.